chrisberkhout/pricehist/README.md

 ### Use as a library

-You may find `pricehist`'s source classes useful in your own scripts:
+You may find `pricehist`'s source classes useful in your own scripts.

 ```
 $ python